 Vote Required for Election of Fellows.
-Advancement to Fellowship shall require the favorable vote of not fewer than four (4) members of the Jury of Fellows cast at a duly called meeting of the Jury of Fellows.
+Advancement to Fellowship shall require the favorable vote of the majority of voting jurors at a duly called meeting of the Jury of Fellows.

 Nominations to Fellowship.

 Nomination.
 Architect members may be nominated for advancement to Fellowship by the governing board of any component organization: or by a minimum of five (5) Fellows: or by a minimum of ten (10) Architect members residing anywhere.